-We know studying the korbanot in Leviticus can be tedious at times, but they are very important to understand and that is why we are going over them here.
+We know studying the korbanot in Leviticus can be tedious at times, but they are very important to understand and that is why we want to review some things before we move on.
 This is only a basic study but it can be full of meaning for you.
 We want to encourage you to stick with it and take the korbanot to another level.
 Remember, these are from the Lord and the intricacies of the offerings were learned by the time a person was about 13 years old in Mishkan and Temple times.
 Paul used the term “rightly dividing the word of truth” in 2 Tim 2.15 when discussing how we should interpret the Scriptures, and this term is taken from the Temple and related to the korbanot procedures we are discussing.
-We can see where the worshiper had to “rightly divide” what offering he was going to give, what animal to bring, what bread offering to bring, where it was to be taken, how it was divided up after the animal was slaughtered, where to put the blooda and what bread offering is given.
+We can see where the worshiper had to “rightly divide” what offering he was going to give, what animal to bring, what bread offering to bring, where it was to be taken, how it was divided up after the animal was slaughtered, where to put the bloodaand what bread offering is given.
 The priest had to know exactly what to do along with the worshiper.
 So, with that said, let’s move on.

 In contrast to the animal offerings, bird offerings are slaughtered by a procedure called “Melikah” in which the priest punctures the back of the bird’s neck with his thumbnail and cuts through to the front.
 In another departure, the blood is not caught in a vessel but it is applied to the altar from the the body of the bird.
 The following will highlight the differences between the bird chatat (sin) and the bird olah (burnt).